State Correction Officers and Security Hospital Treatment Assistants Plan

-Section 41-j of the Retirement and Social Security Law (RSSL) provides an optional sick leave benefit.
-If your employer chooses to offer this benefit, you may receive service credit for your unused, unpaid sick leave at retirement.
+Under Section 41(j) of the Retirement and Social Security Law (RSSL), you may receive service credit for your unused, unpaid sick leave at retirement.
 To be eligible for this benefit, you must retire directly from public employment or within a year after separating from service.
 The additional credit is determined by dividing your total unused, unpaid sick leave days, which cannot exceed 200, by 260.

 Credit for your unused sick leave at retirement cannot be used to: